Aaroneld/JavaReference/README.md

 | float                |            32 |                            |                           |            0f |
 | **double**           |            64 |                            |                           |            0d |

-<sup>1<sup> Bolded types in the table are the most commonly used types.
+<sup>1</sup> Bolded types in the table are the most commonly used types.
 They
-should be used in most cases unless there is a specific reason one of the rarer types.
+should be used in most cases unless there is a specific reason to use one of the rarer types.
 Saving memory is rarely a good reason, as shorter types are often slower (sometimes significantly so) on modern 64 bit processors.

 <sup>2</sup> Insert a little piece on how Java stores boolean values.